 - That cat is mighty small.

 - Our farewell was bittersweet.

-Paradox is a statement which contradicts itself.
-Here are some examples of paradox in use.
+Paradox is a statement that contradicts itself.
+Here are some examples of paradoxes in use.

 - He is a wise fool.

 - It is the beginning of the end.

 Personification is when an object which is not alive is given human qualities.
 Here are some examples of personification in use.

 - That rod will take out someone’s eye.

 - My alarm clock screams at me every morning.

 A pun is a play on words, it uses a word to give a different sense to the sentence and add a double meaning.
 Here are some examples of puns in use.